 “It’s important to sponsor a shelter … My daughter didn’t want to go seek that help.
 She thought he was going to change.
 And he didn’t, and he took her life … If my daughter’s death can save another woman’s life, it’s all worth it to me.” —Mother of Lita, a young woman who was killed in domestic violence

-One in every four women experience domestic violence during her lifetime.
+One in four women experiences domestic violence during her lifetime.
 One in seven men also experience abuse.
-Many domestically abused survivors are so afraid of their abuser—they believe they have no place to run for safety.
-It becomes harder when children and pets are included in escaping.
-But you can bring the miracle of safety to them by supporting My Sisters’ Place, an undisclosed shelter for survivors run by Catholic Charities.
+Many domestically abused survivors are so afraid of their abuser, they believe they have no place to run for safety.
+It becomes harder when children and pets need to escape too.
+But you can bring the miracle of safety to them by supporting My Sisters’ Place, a shelter for survivors run by Catholic Charities.
 When survivors come to the shelter, they find compassion, support and a safe bed for themselves and their children.
-In partnership with the Arizona Humane Shelter, we also provide safety for their pets.
-And these survivors need your help!
+In partnership with the Arizona Humane Society, we also provide safety for their pets.
+These survivors need your help!

 When you join the Help Domestic Violence Survivors team and become a one-time or monthly giver, you’ll help domestically abused survivors during their time at My Sisters’ Place and after, by providing for these basic needs.

 By joining the Help Domestic Violence Survivors team, you’ll be joining a community that is working together to help domestic abuse survivors in Phoenix.
 You’ll help the abused survive and set them on a road to healing and hope.